Srikantadatta Narasimharaja Wadiyar: Political career

 Wadiyar was a longtime member of the Indian National Congress (INC) party.
 He participated six times in elections for Member of Parliament representing Mysore.
 He won four time as a member of the INC, and lost twice; once as a Bharatiya Janata Party (BJP) candidate and once as an INC candidate.

 In 1984, Wadiyar first stood for Lok Sabha elections on an Indian National Congress ticket and defeated the independent candidate K. P. Shantamurthy.
 He joined the BJP in 1991, but lost the elections badly to Chandraprabha Urs of the INC. He moved back to the INC, and won Lok Sabha elections in 1996 and 1999, but lost the 2004 elections.

 Personal life

 Wadiyar was married to Pramoda Devi from the Bettada Kote Urs branch.
 She is a post-graduate in Hindi.
 The couple had no children.

 He celebrated the royal tradition of Mysore Dasara by performing all the rituals which were conducted by his forefathers—the rulers of the Kingdom of Mysore.
 He conducted a khasagi (special) durbar during the Dasara festivities, where he ascended the golden throne at the Amba Vilas Hall of the Mysore Palace.
 Although he never had any legal or official title related to his role as head of the royal family, people referred to him with respect and endearment as 'Maharaja'.

-Atheism
+Religious beliefs

 Wadiyar said in an interview that he was an atheist for a brief period.
 He then resumed his Hindu theistic principles.